cetinkaya/weblambda/README.md

 ### Using erb templates

+The block passed to web_lambda is passed to a Sinatra `post` action.

+Therefore, you can essentially change how the result looks like however you like.

-You can use erb templates for the page with the form as follows.
+On the other hand, the options for the page where the form appears are currently limited.
+You can only use erb templates for the page with the form as follows.

 ```ruby
 require 'sinatra'